unexpectedjs/summit/README.md

 Feel free to change the files in the repository directly on master.

 There is some information on the earlier planing issue that can be found [here](https://github.com/unexpectedjs/unexpected/issues/337).
-Let's migretate the important information to this repo.
+I migrated most of it over into the [discussion](#discussion) section.

 # Time and place